 Anne: Trying to make it someone else’s fault?
 Yeah.

 Sarah: That can range from the devil made me do it, to you just don’t give me enough sex, to I was tempted by that magazine, to I really can’t help it, to it started in my childhood, to my mom was mean to me, to it was really my dad’s problem, to whatever it is.
 It’s just as long as it’s not their fault, and that’s deflection.

 Then the third thing is manipulation, and it’s basically the same kind of thing.
-My friend Tom at Psalm 82 says this is the same thing as deflection it’s just the reverse flow.
 So, manipulation is all the good stuff comes to me.
 Deflection is all the bad stuff slides off on to everybody else.
 So, who is the one benefiting in this situation?
 Who’s the one with less work?
 Who’s the one who’s gaining some kind of gratification or benefit out of it?
 That’s manipulation.
 And then the fourth one is intimidation.

 My Husband Intimidates & Devalues Me

 Now, a lot of times we think of intimidation as abuse.
 That’s the thing when the guy gets loud or gets aggressive or there’s some kind of altercation and there’s like physical intimidation.
 We think of that as the abuse, but all of those other things that happened first, the isolation, the poisoning of relationships, the deflection, which deflection is hardcore devaluing because it’s making sure that the other person takes responsibility for their sins, and that’s devaluing the other person.